 Learn about Health Bucks

 Download Farmers’ Market Programs

 The Emergency Food Assistance Program (EFAP) helps to provide food to more than 475 emergency food pantries across New York City.
-EFAP is a municipally funded emergency food program, and all the food the City purchases for pantries is in compliance with our City Agency Food Standards.
-Visit the Human Resource Administration’s (HRA) website or call 311 to locate the EFAP pantry nearest you.
+EFAP is a municipally funded emergency food program, and all of the food the City purchases for pantries is in compliance with the NYC Agency Food Standards.

 In addition, because rates of diet-related diseases are higher among people with limited access to nutritious food, the City worked with the anti-hunger community and NYC food retailers to create the Healthy Food Donation Initiative, which aims to increase the amount and types of healthy food they distribute to New Yorkers struggling to feed themselves and their families.
 The following materials provide information on how to donate healthier food if you are a food business and how to procure healthier food if you are an emergency food program.

 Resources for Emergency Food Programs

 In response to this initiative, there were a number of food retailers who agreed to partner with the City and increase the amount of healthier items they donate and limit their donations of unhealthy items, including: